How to Paint a Lamp? Step-by-Step Guide for Any Lamp Material

 Take apart every part of your lamp can you paint a lamp (source: looney lumens)

 To begin painting a lamp, start by setting up an efficient workspace.
 Choose an outdoor area for better ventilation or an indoor space with open windows or fans to circulate air.
-Protect your work surface with rosin paper, cardboard, or a drop cloth to catch any spills.
+Most importantly, if you decide to decorate the lamp at your office desk, make sure to protect your work surface with rosin paper, cardboard, or a drop cloth to catch any spills.
 When using spray paint, shield the surroundings with a large box to contain overspray.

 Step 2: Disassemble the Lamp (Optional)